Sermons

 25 October 2019

 Ask anyone to describe “the church” and you’ll get a variety of answers.
-But, no doubt, top of the list would be – those do-gooders who keep telling us how bad we are – those “righteous know it all” who are living in the past and complain every time we try to move into the… Read more
+But, no doubt, top of the list would be – those do-gooders who keep telling us how… Read more

 Year C – 19th Sunday after Pentecost – Persistent in prayer